AbhijeetArde/CUSTOMERS_ECOM_NODEJS/README.md

-# CUSTOMERS_IKEA_NODEJS
+# CUSTOMERS_NODEJS

-Assignment to IKEA get customer using express framework.
+Assignment to  get customer using express framework.